TAQ2/forum-app/README.md

 # Concepts Explored

+- Balance of state management in redux and in react components when appropriate
-- Responsive Design and animation that aids UX
+- Responsive Design
+- UX driven animation
 - Interacting with external APIs
 - Updating the UI appropriately based on API requests
 - Deployment